-A number of \$1,000 bursaries are available to returning students (Years 2 - 4).
-Eligible applicants must be registered as full-time students (minimum 60 per cent course load) in year two, three or four for the 2012/2013 academic year, demonstrate financial need by qualifying for government student loans and have a cumulative GPA of 3.0 or better.
+A number of \$1,000 bursaries are available to returning students (Years 2 - 4 and returning IMG students).
+Eligible applicants must be registered as full-time students (minimum 60 per cent course load) in year two, three or four of the four-year program or the second year of the IMG bridge delivery demonstrate financial need by qualifying for government student loans and have a cumulative GPA of 3.0 or better.
 The number of awards available is dependent on the amount of money collected from donors.